-The Vice President for Human Resources, the Assistant Treasurer, Purchasing Director, Controller, and Director of Plant Operations report to the Chief Business Officer, who is responsible for the College's business affairs, investments, risk management, financial aid, building and grounds, printing, and payroll.
-The Chief Business Officer also is responsible for developing, in consultation with the President, a financial aid strategy and budget.
+The Vice President for Human Resources, the Assistant Treasurer, Purchasing Director, Controller, Capital Projects Manager, and Director of Plant Operations report to the Chief Business Officer, who is responsible for the College's business affairs, investments, risk management, financial aid, building and grounds, printing, and payroll.
+The Chief Business Officer also is responsible for the Budget Advisory Committee, and following consultation with this college committee, works with the President, to develop budget.
 In addition, the Chief Business Officer and Treasurer is responsible for the facilities and grounds and oversight of capital projects.

-The Chief Business Officer and Treasurer serves as staff liaison to the Finance and Investment Committee and the Buildings and Grounds Committee of the Board of Trustees.
+The Chief Business Officer and Treasurer serves as staff liaison to the Budget and Finance Committee; the Buildings, Infrastructure, and Grounds Committee; and the Audit and Compliance Committee of the Board of Trustees.
+[Approved by the Board of Trustees, April 2018]